Questions and answers

 How is the registration framework changing?

-You may need a new endorsed registration class if you work in one of the following areas:
+You may need to hold an endorsed registration class if you carry out prescribed electrical work (PEW) in any of the following endorsed areas:

-You can test and certify any prescribed electrical work (PEW).
+You can test and certify any prescribed electrical work (PEW) you are authorised to carry out.
 This includes work you have done with others.
 You must comply with the Electricity (Safety) Regulations 2010 and any relevant standards.

 When do changes to the registration requirements take effect by registration class?